AkBKukU/discord-bot/README.md

 ### Setup - Docker

-This is the easiest way to get the bot working, with docker installed enter
+This is the easiest way to get the bot working, if you have compose simply run:

+`docker-compose up -d`

+The bot will be built & start running in the background.

+Without docker-compose, you can run the following commands to build & deploy the bot;

 ```
 docker build -t akbk-bot .
-docker run -d --name "akbkuku-discord-bot" -v config.py:/config.py akbk-bot
+docker run -d --name "akbkuku-discord-bot" -v $(pwd)/config.py:/bot/config.py akbk-bot
 ```

 This will create the Docker image from the repo and then start a new container named